spirit-led-software/syslua/docs/architecture/01-builds.md

 ### Placeholder System

-Both `fetch_url` and `cmd` return opaque strings that can be stored in variables and used in subsequent commands.
+Both `fetch_url` and `exec` return opaque strings that can be stored in variables and used in subsequent commands.
 These are resolved during execution when action outputs become available.

 ```lua
 apply = function(inputs, ctx)